 BRIEF INTRODUCTION:

-Regional Ayurveda Research Institute (RARI) is a premier Institute for research on medicinal plants of North-West Himalayan region of India.
-The Institute was set up as a grant-in-aid amalgamated unit for survey of medicinal plants of the Himalayan region of the then Uttar Pradesh on 10.07.1964.
-The institute was further taken over by the Central Council for Research in Ayurvedic Sciences, Ministry of AYUSH, Govt. of India on 01.07.1972.
+Regional Ayurveda Research Institute (R.A.R.I.) is a premier Institute of the Central Council for Research in Ayurvedic Sciences (C.C.R.A.S.) under the Ministry of AYUSH, Government of India, for research on medicinal plants of North- West Himalayan region of India.
+The Institute was set up as a grant-in-aid amalgamated unit for survey of medicinal plant of the Himalayan region of the Uttar Pradesh on 10.07.1964.
+The institute was further taken over by the Central Council for Research in Ayurvedic Sciences.
+Ministry of AYUSH, Govt. of India on 01.07.1972.

 Mandate